Banding arrangements for Year 7 entry in September 2026

 The test scores will allow the Local Authority to rank and band pupils into four equal groups (A, B, C and D).

-• Year 6 pupils in Tower Hamlets Schools will test during the September of their final year at primary school.
+- Year 6 pupils in Tower Hamlets primary schools and academies will automatically test during the September of their final year, in their own school.

-• Pupils who miss the September date will be tested in November, along with out-borough applicants, in a local authority test centre.
+- All other applicants to Tower Hamlets secondary schools must be registered for the test.
+This includes but is not limited to, pupils who miss the September date in their primary school, out of borough applicants, pupils in independent schools and children who are being home educated.
+These children will be tested in November in a local authority test centre.
 The test centres will be hosted by Tower Hamlets secondary schools

 Banding assessment testing summary